cfpb/hmda-platform/Documents/public-api.md

 `/ts/parse`

-`POST` - Returns a JSON representation of a LAR, or a list of errors if the LAR fails to parse
+`POST` - Returns a JSON representation of a TS, or a list of errors if the TS fails to parse

 Example body: